realbakari/website/content/lec/poster_guidelines.md

 * [Examples](#examples): Selected examples

 # Templates

-* Build your poster using a [powerpoint template](http://www.posterpresentations.com/html/free_poster_templates.html), not Google Slides.
+* Choose a [powerpoint template](http://www.posterpresentations.com/html/free_poster_templates.html).
+Powerpoint templates are the current standard method for creating scientific posters in any field.
     - Trifold tabletop templates are seldom used.
-    - Common sizes are 3'x5' or 4'x6'
+    - Common sizes are 36" x 48"
-* Choose either a three, or four column layout.
+    - Choose either a three, or four column layout by following the instructions along the right sidebar.
-* Choose the correct scaling.
 * Biology Student Research Symposium [[website]](https://www.csuchico.edu/biol/research/student_research_symp.shtml) - Additional templates and guidelines included.
 These tend to be 4'x3', so a bit longer than wide.

+## Collaboration

+* If you are working with a partner on this project, you can upload your powerpoint template to Google Drive.
+It will keep the correct scaling and allow you to simultaneously edit the file.